jundalisay/sp/content/en/social/economics/why-qe-failed.md

 Such operations filled the economy with "wholesale" money which then led to the second mistake -- **commercial banks enabling buying on margin**.
 This filled the economy with "retail" money which fueled speculation, finally leading to the 1929 Crash.

-Thus, it took two ingredients to cook up a money-crisis:
+Thus, it took 2 ingredients to cook up a money-crisis:

-1. The mistake of the central bank
+1. The mistake of the central bank pumping wholesale money
-2. The mistake of the commercial and investment banking system
+2. The mistake of the commercial and investment banking system using that wholesale money through buying on margin

 ## The Ayr Bank and the Credit Crisis of 1772

-These two mistakes are similar to the ones that happened after the creation of the Ayr Bank in Britain that led to the 1772 Credit Crisis.
+These 2 mistakes are similar to the ones that came from the creation of the Ayr Bank in Britain that led to the 1772 Credit Crisis.

 That bank was created in order to grow the economy by lending a lot of paper money* as bank notes, a relatively new invention back then.
-A lot of people really did borrow, to the point that the bank went out of business by 1772.
+- A lot of people really did borrow, to the point that the bank went out of business by 1772.
+- Ayr Bank was like a unified central and commercial bank that did both wholesale and retail

 But unlike the 1929 crash that led to the Depression, the one in 1772 resolved itself naturally, with the Americans leaving Britain.
-This is similar to a potential Grexit as a consequence of the Greek Debt Crisis after 2008.
+- This is similar to a potential Grexit as a consequence of the Greek Debt Crisis after 2008.

-{{< img src="https://socioecons.files.wordpress.com/2014/07/banknote.jpg" alt="banknote" cap="According to Montesquieu, the Jews invented paper bills after they were expelled from France, so that they could use it to access their wealth which remained stuck in France" >}}
+{{< i s="/photos/econ/banknote.jpg" a="banknote" c="According to Montesquieu, the Jews invented paper bills after they were expelled from France, so that they could use it to access their wealth which remained stuck in France" >}}

-So what did 1772 do right to avoid the crisis experienced by 1929?
+So what did 1772 do right to avoid the large crisis experienced by 1929?

 ## 1772 Had No Profit Maximization